 Accompanied by the Konzerthausorchester Berlin, the French countertenor Philippe Jaroussky sings Ombra mai fu, the opening aria from the 1738 opera Serse by George Frideric Handel.
 Conductor: Vasily Petrenko.

-Conducted by Andrea Marcon, the Venice Baroque Orchestra performs arias and concertos from George Frideric Handel, German-born, British Baroque composer; and Antonio Vivaldi, Italian Baroque composer, virtuoso violinist, teacher and cleric who born in Venice.
+Conducted by Andrea Marcon, the Venice Baroque Orchestra performs arias from George Frideric Handel, German-born, British Baroque composer; and concertos from Antonio Vivaldi, Italian Baroque composer, virtuoso violinist, teacher and cleric who born in Venice.
 Mezzo-Soprano: Magdalena Kožená.